southside-chillers/southside.chillers.online/southside/content/chapters/zombie-zombie-zombie-ie-ie.md

 “And we have to either take the Savage’s ring, or get him into a state where we can safely bring him out with us without also bringing along the Lich, or some sort of interplanar demon, or whatever is possessing him,” says Harlan.

-“You can use Dispel Magic, right?” asks Hanamir.
+“You can use Dispel Magick, right?” asks Hanamir.
 Harlan nods.
 “We should try casting it on the Savage before he leaves his room, and then going to talk to him to see if it worked.”

 “Before we do that,” says Galadriel, “I want to take the chance, while we’re all sharing stuff, to ask Tannin where the hell he’s been.”

 “Oh yeah!” says Tannin.
 “Ha, I forgot I hadn’t already explained this.
-Well, that potion I drank was supposed to be a plane-shifting potion, but we know Magic is kind of terrible at potions, right?
+Well, that potion I drank was supposed to be a plane-shifting potion, but we know Magick is kind of terrible at potions, right?
 So I figured maybe it’d heal me or something, because I was cut up pretty bad in that Lolth tower,” he reminisces.
 “Anyway, it didn’t, and it didn’t take me back to her hut like she said, either.”

 “Did it take you to the ocean?”
 Hermione makes an educated guess.